 Worse, the endgame for the shadow morphs is to unify with humans, thereby taking over the human’s body and replacing the personality.

-After shadow Shirley disintegrated into soot, poor Rum is being made to drink the coffee so her memories will reset and she can be transformed into a Faceless.
+After shadow Shirley disintegrated into soot, poor Rum is being made to drink the coffee so her memories were reset and she was transformed into a Faceless.

 Shadows who have unified with their human hosts will take the train down to the village where they play the role of the kind nobility by putting on their human faces.
 In fact, the soot clouds the villagers’ minds, making them easier to manipulate… and easier to take their children.

-Kate has realized that the coffee has brainwashed Emilico and desires to return the girl to normal.
+Kate has realized that the coffee has brainwashed Emilico but manages to return the girl to normal.
 It also occurs to Kate that since shadows are not directly affected by the coffee that Lord Grandfather maintains control by brainwashing the shadows through the loyalty of their living dolls.

 After curing Emilico, Kate reveals that she is declaring war on the nobility of shadows house.
 It’s at this point that the story begins to resemble The Promised Neverland Season 1 due to the mind games and the conspiracy to help humans escape the clutches of the demon-like evil nobility.

 Kate also realizes that contacting the Ghost Robe might be important.
 And it turns out the Star Bearers are also interested in the Ghost, which they believe originated from the Sootery (the Episode 13 montage scene briefly showed this area).

 The Star Bearers have invented contraptions to ensnare the ghosts created by the mysterious robed person, whom they believe to be the source of recent problems.